Uppsala's MSI environment continues to expand

 - Molecular images are created by ionizing molecules and collecting mass spectra from each position (pixels) on a tissue surface at a selected lateral resolution.
 Thousands of ions can be detected in each pixel.

-- The distribution of individual molecules on the surface of the tissue is then extracted and a molecule-specific image is created.
-The image can be correlated with the original histological image or images produced with other types of imaging methods from the same or nearby tissue sections.
+- The distribution of individual molecules on the surface of the tissue section is then extracted and a molecule-specific image is created.
+The image can be correlated with the original histological image or images produced with other types of imaging methods from the same or consecutive tissue sections.

 - Visit online Research in Medical Mass Spectrometry at Uppsala University